facebookarchive/react-360/docs/photos-and-videos.md

 The video layout is similar as photo layout format.
 For 360 video, React 360 currently support **Equirectangular** and **3x2 Cubic Format with 1% expansion**.

- - **3x2 Cubic Format with 1% expansion**: Video image is divided to 3x2 image on the direction in the order of `right, left, top, bottom, front, back` from top-left to bottom-right.
-This format also has extra 1% expansion on the perspective projection of each image to reduce the texture rendering issue on the edge of each faces.
+ - **3x2 Cubic Format with 1% expansion**: The video image is divided into 3x2 image on the direction in the order of `right, left, top, bottom, front, back` from top-left to bottom-right.
+This format also has an extra 1% expansion on the perspective projection of each image to reduce the texture rendering issue on the edge of each faces.
 You can try [Transform360](https://github.com/facebook/transform360) to create 3x2 cubic format 360 video.
 To use 3x2 cubic format video in React 360, you need to specify video layout format `layout: 'CUBEMAP_32',` in the VideoOption.

 ### From the Runtime (client.js)